jodyheavener/pm2-ws/README.md

 # pm2-ws

-A WebSocket server for PM2 data
+A WebSocket server for working with PM2

-**This package is not finished yet!**

 ## Installation & usage